 Jay HaganChief Executive Officer

-Jay Hagan has served as our president and chief executive officer and principal executive officer since May 2017.
+Jay Hagan has served as our chief executive officer and principal executive officer since May 2017.
 Mr. Hagan previously served as our chief operating officer, principal financial officer and principal accounting officer from January 2016 to May 2017.
 From June 2011 through December 2015, Mr. Hagan served as the executive vice president, chief financial officer and chief business officer of Orexigen Therapeutics, Inc. (“Orexigen”).
 From May 2009 to June 2011, Mr. Hagan served as Orexigen’s senior vice president, corporate development, strategy and communications.
 From September 1998 to April 2008, Mr. Hagan served as managing director of Amgen Ventures.
 Prior to starting the Amgen Ventures Fund, Mr. Hagan served as head of corporate development for Amgen Inc. (“Amgen”).
 Before joining Amgen, Mr. Hagan spent 5 years in the bioengineering labs at Genzyme and Advanced Tissue Sciences.
-Mr. Hagan previously served on the board of Aurinia Pharmaceuticals, Inc., from February 2018 to May 2023, and previously served on the board of directors of Zosano Pharma Corp, a publicly-traded biotechnology company, from May 2015 to May 2022.
+Mr. Hagan previously served on the board of Aurinia Pharmaceuticals, Inc., from February 2018 to July 2023, and previously served on the board of directors of Zosano Pharma Corp, a publicly-traded biotechnology company, from May 2015 to May 2022.
 He received an M.B.A. from Northeastern University and a B.S. in Physiology and Neuroscience from the University of California, San Diego.

 Cris CalsadaChief Financial Officer

 Cris joined Regulus in August 2019 and currently serves as chief financial officer.
 She joined Regulus from Sanifit where she served as chief financial officer.
 Before joining with Sanifit, Cris spent several years as a finance consultant to life sciences companies.
 From 2004 until 2015, she served in positions of increasing responsibility with Ambrx, culminating as chief operating officer and vice president of finance and guiding the company through its acquisition.
 Prior to Ambrx, she worked for Sony Online Entertainment as executive director of finance and controller.
 Earlier in her career, she practiced as a certified public accountant.
 Cris received a B.S. in business administration with an emphasis in accounting from San Diego State University and an MBA from the University of Southern California Marshall School of Business.

 Christopher AkerSenior Vice President & General Counsel